Mushroom-Daemon/doks/content/writing/short_swipes/openers.md

 * This may surprise you.
 * Everybody wants to know.
 * It has to be said.
-* Here's a story about.
+* Here's a story about...
 * I liked oatmeal.
 But I didn't *love* oatmeal.
 Until this.